guillaume-humbert/python3-sqlalchemy/doc/_sources/orm/session.txt

 :class:`~sqlalchemy.orm.session.Session` has been configured with ``autocommit=True``, a setting that disables the session's persistent transactional state.
-If no transaction is present, :func:`~sqlalchemy.orm.session.Session.flush` creates its own transaction and commits it.
+If no transaction is present, :meth:`~.Session.flush` creates its own transaction and commits it.
 Any failures during flush will always result in a rollback of whatever transaction is present.
-If the Session is not in ``autocommit=True`` mode, an explicit call to :func:`~sqlalchemy.orm.session.Session.rollback` is required after a flush fails, even though the underlying transaction will have been rolled back already - this is so that the overall nesting pattern of so-called "subtransactions" is consistently maintained.
+If the Session is not in ``autocommit=True`` mode, an explicit call to :meth:`~.Session.rollback` is required after a flush fails, even though the underlying transaction will have been rolled back already - this is so that the overall nesting pattern of so-called "subtransactions" is consistently maintained.